brightcove/brine/docs/tutorial.rst

 ========================

-http://myjson.com/api returns the link to the created resource which is based off of a generated it.
+http://myjson.com/api returns the link to the created resource which is based off of a generated id.
 That means the exact response cannot be verified, but instead property based testing can be done to verify that the data is sane and therefore likely trustworthy.
 In this case we can check that the ``uri`` response child matches the expected pattern.